tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Security guidance from national agencies, such as ANSSI (France), recommends the periodic renewal of cryptographic keys during long-lived sessions to limit the impact of key compromise.
-This approach encourage designs designs that force an attacker to perform dynamic key exfiltration, as defined in {{RFC7624}}.
+This approach encourages designs that force an attacker to perform dynamic key exfiltration, as defined in {{RFC7624}}.
 Dynamic key exfiltration refers to attack scenarios where an adversary must repeatedly extract fresh keying material to maintain access to protected data, increasing